AlexChalk/pure-red-stars/README.md

 ## Installation

-The following assumes a working installation of Z Shell and either oh-my-zsh or zplug:

 1. For oh-my-zsh:
    * Copy `pure-red-stars.zsh-theme` into the `~/.oh-my-zsh/custom` directory.
    * Add the following to your `.zshrc`: `ZSH_THEME="pure-red-stars"`.